kriti-rai/kriti-rai.github.io/_posts/2018-02-23-so_what_is_web_scraping.markdown

 So I decided to follow the advice, take a moment, breathe, and jot down what I have understood.
 After rummaging through a couple of online sources and referencing back to the code-along lab in Learn, I sat down to implement the idea of data scraping to extract the list of top 100 songs from the [Billboard](https://www.billboard.com/charts/hot-100).
 So, bear with me as I walk you through my lengthy code-along.

 But first, let's go over what the fuss is all about.
-Web scraping is a technique of extracting selective data out of the XML/HTMLthat makes up a webpage so you can use it in your program.
+Web scraping is a technique of extracting selective data out of the XML/HTML that makes up a webpage so you can use it in your program.
 If you've seen a page's HTML which you can simply do by right-clicking on the page and clicking on *page inspect* or *view page source*, you know that it has a whole lot of information and might even look gibberish to untrained eyes.
-So to make sense of the gibberish and extract the information we are interested in is a meticulous task.
+To make sense of the gibberish and extract the information we are interested in is a meticulous task.
 So why go through all that pain?
-Well, in some case there might not be an API or RSS feed readily available from the intended website, making web scraping worth the pain.
+Well, you might be interested in some information from a webpage but it does not provide an API or RSS feed, making web scraping worth the pain.

 So, let's start!
-There sure are different ways to do this but the method I use here references the one shown in codealong lab in Learn.
-We are going to use a couple of Ruby gems -- Open-uri and Nokogiri to help us with scraping.
+Sure, there are different ways to do this but the method I use here references the one shown in codealong lab in Learn.
+We are going to use a couple of Ruby gems -- *Open-uri* and *Nokogiri* to help us with scraping.
 Per [RubyDoc](http://ruby-doc.org/stdlib-2.1.3/libdoc/open-uri/rdoc/OpenURI.html), *open-URI*  is an easy-to-use wrapper for Net::HTTP, Net::HTTPS and Net::FTP, whereas *Nokogiri* is an HTML, XML, SAX, and Reader parser.
-In other words, *Nokogiri* helps with scraping and parsing the HTML we imported using open-uri. *Open-uri* is a pretty standard gem and should already be available in Ruby.
-We can install *Nokogiri* with the following command in the terminal.
+In other words, *Nokogiri* helps with scraping and parsing the HTML we import using *Open-uri*. *Open-uri* is a pretty standard gem and should already be available in Ruby.
+We can, however, install *Nokogiri* with the following command line in the terminal.

 ```
 gem install nokogiri